 Bonus, it’s a great alternative to partying and a guaranteed weekend filler, which I talk more about in my Weekend Plans for the Non-Frequent Partygoer post.

 My advice is if you’re interested, go to the meeting.
 If it’s not your cup of coffee (I don’t really do tea unless I’m sick) then you don’t have to go back.
-When I was at UNC-Chapel Hill, I went to about 15 different interest meetings but choose with 3 that I was truly passionate about.
+When I was at UNC-Chapel Hill, I went to about 15 different interest meetings but choose 3 that I was truly passionate about.

 In the long run, giving it a try is better than looking back and asking yourself “what if” later on.